If you’re looking for an air purifier for your home,

 HEPA air cleaners will filter up to 97% of allergens, including, pollens, spores, and bacteria in your air space.

-_But they do come with a couple of downsides.
+But HEPA Purifiers do come with a couple of downsides.

 Secondly, they are noisy.